 Throughout this section, the evaluation of path prediction results is performed considering 41 and 11 joints.
 Firstly, the outcomes of this task are shown assuming the best activity recognition results which were examined before.
-That is, the activity recognition is performed using 11 joints.
-After that, in Section 5.2.2, the path prediction results are shown assuming that the activity recognition has an accuracy of 100%.
+That is, the activity recognition is performed by means of 11 joints.
+After that, in Section 5.2.2, the path prediction results are shown assuming that the activity recognition has an accurate rate of 100%.
 This assessment enables to estimate the influence of the activity recognition in the path prediction task.
-Finally, in Section 5.2.3, the path prediction performed using noisy observations extracted by the skeleton estimation algorithm are analysed.
+Finally, in Section 5.2.3, the path prediction performed by means of noisy observations extracted by the skeleton estimation algorithm are analysed.